2016 Tax Filing Resources for International Students

 2. W-2 forms from employer(s) and 1042-S from CMU.
 If you earned money in the US each employer must send you a W-2 form (or in the case of scholarships or treaty-exempted income a 1042-S.) When you complete your tax returns/forms, you must attach the correct section of these original documents to your tax forms (for both federal and state tax returns).
 Maintain a copy for your records.
 DO NOT SEND IN YOUR TAX RETURNS WITHOUT ATTACHING THESE ORIGINAL DOCUMENTS!!

-If you worked for Carnegie Mellon University in 2014 and did not receive your W-2, you should contact the CMUWorks Service Center for instructions on how to obtain your tax documents.
+If you worked for Carnegie Mellon University in 2016 and did not receive your W-2, contact the CMUWorks Service Center for instructions on how to obtain your tax documents.
+CMUWorks Service Center: University Technology Development Center (UTDC), 4516 Henry Street, 412-268-4600 or email@example.com

 3. Keep a copy of your tax return for future reference.
 The government can, and sometimes does, audit returns and contact taxpayers a year or more after the return was original filed.